AztecProtocol/dev-rel/hackathons/INSPIRATION.md

 These projects would be implemented as, or in conjunction with, Aztec contracts:

-- **ZK UniSwap frontend -** develop a frontend for our uniswap smart contract found [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/uniswap_contract)
+- **ZK Uniswap frontend -** develop a frontend for our uniswap smart contract found [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/uniswap_contract)
-- **Shielding** - an app that allows users to convert public tokens into a private form, perform an action, and then unshield back into original token.
-This could build on the existing token contract implementation, see the [tutorial here](https://docs.aztec.network/dev_docs/tutorials/writing_token_contract).
 - **ZK stablecoin** - build a stablecoin that allows you to wrap a stablecoin so it can be privately transferred
 - **Private lending front end** - you can see an example [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/lending_contract)
 - **ZKollateral** - privately prove assets for collateral or creditworthiness for a loan